DMDE

 DMDE (DM Disk Editor and Data Recovery Software) is a data recovery and disk editing tool for hard drives and other storage media.
 It can work with physical devices, logical disks, disk images, as well as RAID-arrays and recovers files that have been accidentally deleted or lost due to other incidents.

+Overview

 DMDE is available in various editions.
 Free Edition (freeware) of DMDE is intended for personal use only, and allows only recovery of files located in the currently selected directory.
 Additionally, it allows restoring files from a single folder in batches of 4,000 or less, however there's no limit on how many files can be recovered in total.
 DMDE paid options don't have these limitations and suggest additional features.
 Various reviews note that the application stands out for its attractive price, while the free option can also be sufficient in many scenarios.